 In order to better understand why it is more efficient to execute the last query tree, we will give a quantitative dimension to our example.
 Suppose that the instance of the proposed schema example has 5 painting techniques, 100 painters, and 1000 paintings.
 Only 100 of all paintings use the Chiaroscuro painting technique.
 Let's compute now the number of elements generated by the Cartesian products for each query tree.
-For the first query tree we have $100 \ge 1000 + 5 \ge 100 \ge 600,000$ elements, for the second query tree 100 $\ge 1000$ (painters are matched to their paintings) + 1000 $\ge 101,000$ elements, and for the last query tree 1 $\ge 1000$ (paintings are matched to the Chiaroscuro painting technique) = 101,000 elements, and for the last query tree 1 $\ge 1000$ (paintings are matched to the Chiaroscuro painting technique) = 11,000 elements.
+For the first query tree we have $100 \times 1000 + 5 \times 100 \times 1000 = 600,000$ elements, for the second query tree $100 \times 1000$ (painters are matched to their paintings) + $1000 \times 1$ (paintings are matched to the Chiaroscuro painting technique) = 101,000 elements, and for the last query tree 1 x 1000 (paintings are matched to the Chiaroscuro painting technique) + $100 \times 100$ (paintings that use the Chiaroscuro technique are matched to their painters) = 11,000 elements.
 The most efficient to execute is the last query tree as its Cartesian products produce the smallest number of elements.